Sunday in New York: Production

 The play was seen on Broadway by Eliot Hyman and Ray Stark of Seven Arts Productions who "thought it would make a good movie", according to Stark.
 Other companies were interested in film rights, but Stark called Krasna direct in Switzerland and did the deal.
 According to one account, the rights cost $150,000 plus a percentage of the gross.
 Another account claims the price was $200,000.

 The film was a part of a multi-picture deal between Seven Arts and MGM.
 Lead roles originally were offered to Natalie Wood and Warren Beatty, who turned them down.
 Peter Tewksbury, better known for his work in television, signed to direct.
 Robert Redford auditioned to reprise his stage role but said his reading "did not go well" and he was not cast.

 Jane Fonda agreed to star in the film for a fee of $100,000.
 She later described her character as "an absolute bore", adding, "She talks so much about her virginity; and you know the more she talks about it, the more it's on her mind.
 I mean, for God's sake, let her make her mind up one way or the other—and stop all that talking."

 Filming started 21 April and took place in the spring of 1963 on location in New York and on the MGM backlot in Los Angeles, with Adam's address given as 120 E. 65th Street.
 Rod Taylor later said he and Fonda "got on like a couple of lovely kids", adding the film "seemed like a labor of love to her... [it] was a wonderful, frothy time."

-Jim Hutton, who had just made A Period of Adjustment with Fonda, makes a cameo in the movie.
+Jim Hutton, who had just made Period of Adjustment (1962) with Fonda, makes a cameo in the movie.